ekn394/KPL-Intro-to-Git-and-GitHub/Studend_FAQs_Lesson1-2.md

 <br>
 ![image](https://user-images.githubusercontent.com/12129459/131723227-7757eb33-f6eb-40da-a75f-f73279e4a0ea.png)

+or... from Git Bash, you could type

+<code>start index.htm</code>

 <hr>

 Q:  I only see the most recent 4 commits on my screen.

-A: The mouse scroll wheel is decieving.
+A: The scroll wheel on your mouse can be deceiving when using unix era software like our Git Bash command line.
 Scrolling down with the mouse wheel shows that you are at the bottom of the Git Bash window.
-But Git Bash is currently in a different mode where there is a lot of output text, so the controls have changed to allow you to scroll through it.
+But Git Bash is currently in a different 'mode' where it is trying its best to show you a lot of output text.
+In this mode the controls have changed to allow you to scroll through it with the keyboard.
 In this mode, the up and down arrow keys will scroll up and down by one line at a time.
-(Note that under normal circumstances, the 'up' key shows you your most recent command, but here, the up key scrolls up through the text by one line.
+Note that under normal circumstances, the 'up' key shows you your most recent command, but here, the up key scrolls up through the text by one line.
 To go up or down by entire pages you can use the PAGE DOWN or PAGE UP keys on your keyboard.
-To exit this mode, press <code>q</code>
+**To exit this mode, press <code>q</code>**

 <hr>